bay-area-dataphiles/analyses/README.md

 # Analyses

-Ad-hoc analyses done out of curiosity or to support potential future projects for the group.
+Ad-hoc analyses done to support potential future projects for the group.

+# New information goes

+This is some change to the README that I want to make.